Adithya Adithya

 Lepton Oscillations (IASc, INSA, NASI - SRFP project) [Jun 2021 - Dec 2021]

-Abstract: We approached the question of why charged leptons do not oscillate, in connection to the flavor oscillations observed in the neutrinos.
+Neutrinos oscillate between different flavor states as they travel accross the universe.
+This is understood as arising due to the mass states being different from the flvor states, and therefore the neutrino flavor state is not invariant under time evolution.
+Similar arguments apply to charged leptons like electrons and muons too, but we have never experimentally observed charged lepton oscillations.
+In this project, w`e approached the question of why charged leptons do not oscillate, in connection to the flavor oscillations observed in the neutrinos.
 We understood that the mass squared difference and the uncertainty principle quantify the coherence distance of the flavor superpositions, which turn out to be very small for the charged leptons, thus ruling out the possibility of experimental observation of oscillations.

 Report Certificate